admost/amrapi/content/user-revenue/user-ad-revenue/index.en.md

     - If you are getting **404 response** status when trying to download the file.
 The file is not prepared yet.
 Please wait a while and try again.

 - The date parameter must belong to 2 days before (however our suggestion is `4 days` for more accuracy)
+  - If you want to get current date data.
+You can use `is_realtime` parameter.

 - The download file name is generated with appID, date and timestamp
     - :appID:\_:date:\_:timestamp:.tar.gz